McCornik History, Family Crest & Coats of Arms

 - Origins Available:

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
 The original Gaelic form of the name McCornik is Mac Cormaic, derived from the forename Cormac.

 The surname McCornik was first found in Munster.
 The Cormacks of Munster were of great antiquity and descended directly from Nathi, brother of Felim who was King of Munster about the year 560 A.D.
 Cormac, son of Cabhsan, was the first chieftain to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.

 Early History of the McCornik family

-Another 151 words (11 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early McCornik History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McCornik research.
+Another 76 words (5 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early McCornik History in all our PDF Extended History products and printed products wherever possible.

 McCornik Spelling Variations

 The scribes who created documents long before either the Gaelic or English language resembled their standardized versions of today recorded words as they sounded.
 Consequently, in the Middle Ages the names of many people were recorded under different spellings each time they were written down.
 Research on the McCornik family name revealed numerous spelling variations, including Cormack, MacCormack, McCormack, McCormick, MacCormick, Cormac, Cormick, Cormyck, Kormack, Kormick, Cormach, Cormich, Cormiche and many more.

 Early Notables of the McCornik family (pre 1700)